aimantansheet/fire-segmentation/README.md

 Due to its size, the trained model weights are **not stored in this GitHub repository**.

-The trained checkpoint is maintained separately with the deployed Hugging Face Space.
+The trained checkpoint is maintained separately with the deployed Hugging Face application.

 ### Model Weight Availability